After working through this study unit you will be able to:

 Take a quiz

-Solidify your knowledge and resolve any potential weak spots with our quiz:
+Solidify your knowledge and resolve any potential weak spots with the quiz below.

 |Proximal end||Head of femur, fovea for ligament of head of femur, neck of femur, greater trochanter, trochanteric fossa, lesser trochanter, intertrochanteric line, intertrochanteric crest|